fithisux/awesome-windows-foss/README.md

 * [Dev-C++](https://github.com/Embarcadero/Dev-Cpp) - A fast, portable, simple, and free C/C++ IDE.
 Dev C++ has been downloaded over 67,796,885 times since 2000 [GNU General Public License][GPL-2.0-or-later].
 * [Euler Math Toolbox](https://www.euler-math-toolbox.de/download.html) - A powerful math program combining numerical and symbolic tools (using the open computer algebra system Maxima) in one free and open source package [GNU General Public License][GPL-2.0-only].
+* [RadAsm](https://github.com/mrfearless/RadASM2) - RadASM is a lightweight IDE tool for all kinds of programmers who are looking for a straightforward application in which to edit their code.

+## Others ##

+A teasure of modding utilities.
+No need to replicate here, see [there](https://www.romhacking.net/?page=utilities).

 [GPL-2.0-only]: https://spdx.org/licenses/GPL-2.0-only.html